WINNER – Magnetic Spotlight Awards 2018 for Best Use of Digital

-The judges were impressed with the range and relevance of the campaign, and its expression of the Sleek MakeUP brand values while being able to tackle a serious issue on digital platforms that were relevant for the audience.
+The Magnetic Spotlight Awards judges were impressed with the range and relevance of the campaign, and its expression of the Sleek MakeUP brand values while being able to tackle a serious issue on digital platforms that were relevant for the audience.

-- Brand Favourabilty of 74% among those who saw the campaign, versus 53% who didn’t
+- Brand favourability of 74% among those who saw the campaign, versus 53% who didn’t

 - Purchase intent of 34%, versus 13% who didn’t see the campaign